HarHarLinks/matrix-webhook-receiver/README.md

 ### Avatars!

 Since the upstream bridge is currently partly broken in that it does not support you to set avatars for your webhooks, I can recommend using this fork which I myself use: https://github.com/redoonetworks/matrix-appservice-webhooks.

+It seems that the bridge will reupload the avatar even though it has not changed.
+You can circumvent this by using an MXC URL.
+You can get it by inspecting the event source of a "Webhook changed their display name" event or other image events in your [matrix] client.

 ### Noisy Notifications